Anku5hk/Programmers_guide_to_Python/book.md

   some_var1 = 20 # IndentationError
 ```
 #### 1.2.10 Namespaces
-As seen in c++ namespaces are collection of names of variables/functions, but unlike c++, python does not have the *namespace* keyword and so no user defined namespaces.
+As seen in C++ namespaces are collection of names of variables/functions, but unlike C++, Python does not have the *namespace* keyword and so no user defined namespaces.
 Python maintains all of the namespaces in a dictionary automatically.
 They are maintained/recorded according to the scope of a variable/function, just as in any programming language.</br></br>
   **Three types of namespaces.**
   #####
   1. **built-in**: Are readily available functions without any import.